-At the Summer and Christmas courses we have a full-scale symphony orchestra for players of Grade 6 and above.
-Music is from the classical repertoire and results are outstanding.
-At the Summer courses we also have a Lower Orchestra for players of Grade 4+, where the music is somewhat lighter but children have the experience of playing with all orchestral parts.
-The Easter courses, being largely for the younger children, have no orchestra.
+At the Summer and Christmas courses, we have a full-scale symphony orchestra for players of Grade 6 and above.
+Music is from the classical repertoire, and results are outstanding.
+At the Summer courses, we also have a Lower Orchestra for players of Grade 4+, where the music is somewhat lighter but children have the experience of playing within a full orchestra.
+Easter courses, being largely for younger children, have no orchestra.

-We run three wind bands: a Training Band (players of at least Grade 1 standard), Intermediate Band (Grade 3 and above) and Upper Band (Grade 4 and above, Grade 5 in the summer).
+We run three wind bands for woodwind, brass and percussion: Training Band (players of at least Grade 1 standard); Intermediate Band (Grade 3 and above); and Upper Band (Grade 4 and above, Grade 5 in the summer).

-We usually run two choirs, one for ages 7 years and older, and another for 10 years and older.
-In the Summer there is also a 9+ choir.
+We always run two choirs, one for ages 7 years and older, and another for 10 years and older.
+In the summer there is also a 9+ choir.
 No prior experience is necessary for any of these.
-In addition, the summer course includes a chamber choir for older, more advanced, children.
+In addition, the summer course includes a chamber choir for older, more advanced, children with sight-singing experience.

-African drumming (drums provided) features exciting but precise rhythms.
-The drums are of different pitches and the overall effect is complex and surprising.
+African drumming (drums provided) features clear and precise rhythms.
+The drums are of different pitches and the overall effect is surprising and great fun!

 Ukuleles are increasingly popular, both with children and also with adults.
 We have brought them into the Holiday Orchestra timetable with, whenever possible, a beginners’ group and a more advanced group.
-We provide instruments but children may often bring their own.
+We provide the instruments, but children may bring their own.
 No written music is used: the children learn the chords and the rhythms, sing the songs, and have a lot of fun.

-For the past several years we have held a `Prime Brass Workshop’ as part of the Summer Course.
+We often hold a `Prime Brass Workshop’ as part of the Summer Course.
 Members of Cambridge’s number one brass ensemble tutor our more advanced players, not just to play glorious music but also to get to know their instruments better and to learn some new techniques.
-The standard required is Grade on any brass instrument.
+The standard required is Grade 5 on any brass instrument.

-As the opportunity arises, Holiday Orchestra provides `Taster’ sessions on some of the less conventional instruments. possible subjects are double basses, trombones, bassoons and piano accordions.
-These sessions are intended for children who already play a different instrument and so read music competently.
-They can then concentrate on mastering the new instruments.
+As the opportunity arises, Holiday Orchestra provides `Taster’ sessions on some of the more unusual orchestral instruments such as double basses, trombones, tubas and bassoons.
+These sessions are intended for children who already play a different instrument to a reasonable standard and so read music competently.
+They can then concentrate on mastering the new instrument.
 A grade standard is always required.

 Music theory!
-Grade 5 theory is needed before a player can progress to Grade 6 practical, in the ABRSM system.
-To be honest, Grade 5 theory is also very useful in the understanding and performance of music, but it is not an easy exam.
-However, Kirsty Body takes children through the four main topics and manages to make it fun and illuminating for them.
+In the ABRSM system, Grade 5 Theory is needed before a player can progress to Grade 6 performance exams.
+It is also very useful in the understanding and performance of music, but it is not an easy exam.
+However, Kirsty Body takes children through the basics of the four main topics and manages to make it fun and illuminating for them.
 We don’t promise an instant Pass but people do find this course very useful.